Environmental Education Corps

 - Colorado residents are encouraged to apply

-Term of Service: This is a full-time national and community service position requiring a minimum of 1,700 hours during the year (approximately 40 hours/week.)
-The position begins August 23, 2021 and ends July 29, 2022.
-Flexible hours are required, including occasional evening and weekend commitments.
-Members must serve on Days of Service that take place on certain national holidays throughout the year.
+This is a half-time national and community service position requiring a minimum of 900 hours during the term of service (approximately 40 hours/week but will vary and can be up to 60 hours/week during overnight camps).
+The position begins March 6, 2023 and ends August 11, 2023.
+Flexible hours are required, including occasional evening, weekend, and overnight commitments.
+Member may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
-Up to 20% of total hours served may be spent in applicable, approved training and professional development.
-Members will be supervised and supported by Beth Austin, School Programs Director, as well as by Kat Riley, eeCorps Program Director.
-The 2020-21 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.
+Up to 20% of total hours served may be spent in applicable approved training and professional development.
+Members will be supervised and supported by Janelle Ross, Director of Staff and Logistics, as well as by Erin Dreps, eeCorps Program Coordinator.
+The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.

 Location and Service Conditions: This position is based at Catamount Institute (740 W. Caramillo St. Colorado Springs, CO.
-80907), and will involve service (indoor and/or outdoor) at other locations in the surrounding areas.
+80907), and may involve service (indoor and/or outdoor) at other locations in the surrounding areas.

-- A living allowance of $647.82 distributed twice per month up to a total of $14,900 for the duration of their service term.
-Taxes are deducted and the living allowance is distributed twice per month by direct deposit to the member’s bank account.
+- A living allowance of $8,250 distributed biweekly over the term dates.
+Taxes are deducted and the living allowance is distributed by direct deposit to the member’s bank account.

-- Non-tangible benefits including extensive training, valuable experience, networking, and the opportunity to serve the local community in a crucial area of need.
+- Non-tangible benefits include extensive training, valuable experience, networking, and the opportunity to serve the local community in a crucial area of need.